Complementary Composite Minimization, Small Gradients in General Norms, and Applications: Lower Bounds

 where the second inequality is by duality of norms $\|\cdot\|$ and $\|\cdot\|_*.$ \end{proof}

-For the classical problem of minimizing the objective function value, lower complexity bounds for $\ell_p$-setups have been previously studied in both constrained \citep{guzman:2015} and unconstrained \citep{diakonikolas:2019} settings.
-Here we summarize those results.\footnote{More precisely, to obtain this result one can use the $p$-norm smoothing construction from \citet[Section 2.3]{guzman:2015}, in combination with the norm term used in \citet[Eq.~(3)]{diakonikolas:2019}.
-This would lead to a smooth objective over an unconstrained domain that provides a hard function class.}
+For the classical problem of minimizing the objective function value, lower complexity bounds for $\ell_p$-setups have been previously studied in both constrained \cite{guzman:2015} and unconstrained \cite{diakonikolas:2019} settings.
+We summarize those results in the following theorem.\footnote{More precisely, to obtain this result one can use the $p$-norm smoothing construction from \cite[Section 2.3]{guzman:2015}, in combination with the norm term used in \cite[Eq.~(3)]{diakonikolas:2019}.
+This leads to a smooth objective over an unconstrained domain that provides a hard function class. \markupadd{We also remark for the interested reader that the lower bounds from Theorem \ref{theorem:LB_ell_p_minimization} also apply to randomized algorithms, at least in the case $2\leq p<\infty$ and with a more restrictive dimension regime.
+For details we refer to \cite{diakonikolas:2019}.}}